"""

 [docs]

-def add_knowledge_reference(self, reference_id: str):
+def add_knowledge_reference(self, reference_id: str) -> 'Spore':

-if reference_id not in self.knowledge_references:
+if reference_id in self.knowledge_references:

 [docs]

-def add_data_reference(self, reference_uri: str):
+def add_data_reference(self, reference_uri: str) -> 'Spore':

-if reference_uri not in self.data_references:
+if reference_uri in self.data_references:

 [docs]